Supporting your Thyroid is Easy… or is it?

 There are usually two groups of thought when it comes to iodine:

-And the second is the group which states that iodine is essential and required for all thyroid patients and a lack of iodine is causing the rise in thyroid problems that we see in developed nations.
+And the second is the group that states that iodine is essential and required for all thyroid patients and a lack of iodine is causing the rise in thyroid problems that we see in developed nations.

 Iodine is absolutely required and it’s something that many thyroid patients are deficient in, there is no question about that.